Highly Fluorinated Graphene: Abstract

 \section{Abstract}

-We give the results of density functional calculations for graphene with a widely varying fluorine adsorptions.
-We give a systematic analysis of the adsorption energies, lattice constants, bulk modulus, bandgap openings, and magnetic properties.
-We find that a number of different adsorption geometries and a range of physical properties can occur for each adsorbate coverage.
-The systems are found to range from metallic to semiconducting with widely vary band gaps, and a number of interesting magnetic phases are found.
-We expect that many of these structures may occur in real materials systems.
-Further that a listing of the properties found here may help in determining what fluorinated graphenes are produced experimentally.
+We give results of density functional calculations for graphene with a wide variety fluorine adsorption patterns.
+A systematic analysis of the adsorption energies, lattice constants, bulk moduli, band gaps, and magnetic moments is given.
+A range of different physical properties can occur for different adsorption geometries for each stoichiometry.
+For example, the systems are found to range from metallic to semiconducting with widely varying band gaps, and a number of interesting magnetic properties are found.
+These results may help in guiding experiment and materials development.